Dana94/2019-website/blog/2020-07-03-using-vue-apollo-to-query-data.md

 }
 ```

-I queried for the `sprite` which is a gif that can be used in the template like so:
+I queried for the `sprite` which is a gif that can be used in an `img` tag:

 ```html
 <img :src="dragonite.sprite" />